SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 2

-The general structure is *diversity + agriculture* - this phrase covers diversity terms which can be used outside the context of agricultural diversity.
+The elements of the phrase are: *diversity + agriculture* - this phrase covers diversity terms which can be used outside the context of agricultural diversity.
 Complement to phrase 1.

-Publications about groups and using terms which also include wild species (e.g. agricultural "seeds", cultivated "plants", farmed "fish") should be fdound by their use of `"agricultur*" OR "domestic*" OR "farming" OR "farm$" OR "farmed" OR "farmer$" OR "cultiva*"`.
+Publications about groups and using terms which also include wild species (e.g. agricultural "seeds", cultivated "plants", farmed "fish") should be found by their use of `"agricultur*" OR "domestic*" OR "farming" OR "farm$" OR "farmed" OR "farmer$" OR "cultiva*"`.

 Terminology to do with breeding programmes could be included here, but we want research that is about programmes for genetic diversity, and this should already be covered by *diversity* - the inclusion of breeding programmes alone finds results about programmes for other objectives (e.g. increased productivity).
 It also introduces noise around the *use* of genetic resources *for* breeding programmes, whereas we want research about breeding programs *for* genetic diversity. `conserv*` will cover e.g. conservation breeding, on-farm conservation etc..